Can cats and dogs get colds?

 No human cold or virus has been shown to be transmissible to dogs or cats.
 Likewise, dog and cat viruses are not transmissible to humans.

 Just like us, however, cats can catch colds (also known as feline upper respiratory disease) – but can dogs get colds?
-Canine influenza or dog flu is much less common.
-It’s a virus that causes similar symptoms as a human flu and is very rare in the UK.
+Yes, however, canine influenza or dog flu is much less common.
+It’s a virus that causes similar symptoms as the human flu and is very rare in the UK.

 Dog flu or canine influenza

 Dogs very rarely get the flu.
+But what are the dog flu symptoms?
 If your dog is sneezing or has the sniffles, it may be due to a number of things, including allergies, kennel cough, foreign bodies or other causes of respiratory tract inflammation, but it is very unlikely to be dog flu.
 So far, only a couple of cases of canine influenza have been identified in the UK – it’s more common in the US.

 Cat flu is much more common than dog flu.
-Although cats do catch colds, it isn’t the same common cold virus that us humans catch.
+Although cats do catch colds, it isn’t the same common cold virus that we humans catch.
 Cat flu, however, does give cats the same side effects as us.
-So, if your cat is sneezing and coughing or has a fever or loss of appetite, it may well be suffering from cat flu.
+So, what are the cat flu symptoms? if your cat is sneezing and coughing or has a fever or loss of appetite, it may well be suffering from cat flu.

 There is no cure for cat flu but there are some things you can do to relieve symptoms for your cat.
 For example, wipe your cat’s eyes with a clean cloth soaked in salt water.
 This can help remove any discharge from the nose or eyes.
 Similarly, give your cat access to a comfy bed and lots of fresh water from a clean bowl.